 A term that is shorter or longer than a standard quarter or semester.
 The number of instructor-student contact hours is increased proportionately each week to compensate for the difference in length.
-All courses are 72 hour contact hours.

-ADMISSIONS REQUIREMENTS
+All courses are 72 contact hours of face to face, 40 hours instruction with pre study or post class practicums of 32 hours [veterans using the VA ED benefits can only attend face to-face modality] Prior credit (PC) waiver subsume pre-class hours.

-SU is committed to equal educational opportunity and does not discriminate on the basis of race, color, age, sex, gender, religion, sexual orientation, ethnic origin / national origin, disability, perceived gender, or gender identity in admissions, career services, or any other activities.
+ADMISSIONS REQUIREMENTS - SU does not discriminate on the basis of race, color, age, sex, gender, religion, sexual orientation, ethnic origin / national origin, disability, perceived gender, or gender identity in admissions, career services, or any other activities.
 Applicants will not be denied admission on the basis of any of the foregoing factors, but applicants must meet all requirements specified for admission.
 A Student must meet the state minimum age requirement to enter school (if applicable) and must submit the following:

-- A copy of a valid state or federal issued photo identification - Demonstrate sufficient knowledge of the Transmission Control Protocol/Internet Protocol (TCP/IP). - Verified 2 months of work experience or employer enrollment. - Interview with the school president who confirms the students work history and TCP/IP knowledge. - A resume can verify 2 months of work experience using TCP/IP. - A school transcript is requested for prior credit.
+- A copy of a valid state or federal issued photo identification - Has sufficient knowledge of the Transmission Control Protocol/Internet Protocol (TCP/IP) - Or verified 2 months of work experience or employer enrollment. - A yes or no answer with school president is sufficient to confirm one's knowledge of TCP/IP. - A resume can verify 2 months of work experience using TCP/IP. - A school transcript or credential validation is requested for prior credit and PC waiver.

-STUDENT ORIENTATION
+STUDENT ADMISSION AND ORIENTATION INFORMATION: